Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 ### ServiceControl

+> [!NOTE]
-NOTE: If ServiceControl is configured with a hostname other than `localhost` then change the hostname value back to `localhost`.
+> If ServiceControl is configured with a hostname other than `localhost` then change the hostname value back to `localhost`.

 Installation steps: